MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-meeting-room-guidance.md

 ## Meeting behaviors

-### Usage - Co-creation and presentation
+### Usage - Cocreation and presentation

-*Will the activities in the space focus on collaborative co-creation?*
+*Will the activities in the space focus on collaborative cocreation?*

-Ease of co-creation lends itself to a layout and a technology deployment designed around user collaboration.
+Ease of cocreation lends itself to a layout and a technology deployment designed around user collaboration.
 The right space facilitates bridge users and the technology seamlessly and eliminate friction for even the most novice users.
 Teams devices are designed to be user-friendly enough for young students to navigate adeptly, and for educators to control and customize from first use.

 *What about spaces where content sharing with both in-person and remote participants is the priority?*

 This type of room prioritizes presentation and discussion.
-Content sharing and remote co-creation lend themselves to different physical layouts and technology experiences.
+Content sharing and remote cocreation lend themselves to different physical layouts and technology experiences.
 A presentation-optimized space facilitates discussion and makes it easy for everyone to see and review shared content.

 *What if I need to do both in a single space?*